mmcgraw74/Tektronix-4051-4052-4054-Program-Files/GeneralUtilities_Tape1_No27/README.md

 Binary and SECRET files are terminated with a CR

-You will notice some left over garbage within the 256 byte header and after the CR terminating some of the ASCII programs.
+You will notice some left over garbage within the 256 byte file header block and after the CR terminating some of the ASCII programs.

 These are remnants from previous recordings.